About the Deep-Sky Gems List

 The Deep-Sky Gems certificate can be started during any season.
 You must be a member in good standing of the RASC to be awarded this certificate.

-Here are some recommended resources to help you tackle the Deep-Sky Gems Certificate program:
+A recommended resource to help you tackle the Deep-Sky Gems Certificate program:

 |Deep-Sky Gems Tradtional Application Form||239.68 KB|